 We live in a ‘two-minute’ world.
 We need our coffee, our noodles, and our internet in under two minutes.
 And similarly, as consumers, we want our answers instantly as well.
 This is why businesses are gradually embracing the concept of live chats.

 Live chat refers to an online customer service that works on the idea of live support.
 It provides companies with a way of interacting with their customers immediately.
-Sales, marketing, and customer support teams generally use these live chats to answer customer queries and gain feedback.
+Sales, marketing, and customer support teams generally use these customer service chats or live chats to answer customer queries and gain feedback.